Stocks: Sectors

 Seasonal Chart Analysis

-Analysis of the International Business Machines (NYSE:IBM) seasonal charts above shows that a Buy Date of July 1 and a Sell Date of October 15 has resulted in a geometric average return of 2% above the benchmark rate of the S&P 500 Total Return Index over the past 20 years.
-This seasonal timeframe has shown positive results compared to the benchmark in 15 of those periods.
-This is a good rate of success and the return strongly outperforms the relative buy-and-hold performance of the stock over the past 20 years by an average of 5.56% per year.
+Analysis of the International Business Machines (NYSE:IBM) seasonal charts above shows that a Buy Date of December 26 and a Sell Date of March 31 has resulted in a geometric average return of 4.24% above the benchmark rate of the S&P 500 Total Return Index over the past 20 years.
+This seasonal timeframe has shown positive results compared to the benchmark in 16 of those periods.
+This is a very good rate of success and the return strongly outperforms the relative buy-and-hold performance of the stock over the past 20 years by an average of 4.88% per year.

 To download IBM seasonal chart data, please log in or Subscribe.